kpolgar/leet-code/README.md

 These are my solutions to various LeetCode problems.
 You will find:

-1. Adescription of the problem
+1. A description of the problem
 2. The performance statistics of my solution
 3. My code for that solution.